PIWEEK/booCSS/README.md

 ```
 $ bower
 ```
+## Acknowledges

-This project is developed under the 7th PIWEEK initiative.
+This project is developed under the 7th PIWEEK initiative by @juanfran, @superalex and @bameda. booCSS logo by @elhombretecla.